 Some people think they are too beautiful, intelligent, or special, so no matter how they treat their partners, they’ll always be loved.

 Not everyone can endure being taken like a pinch of salt while they carry you like a bag of rice.
-A person with a healthy self-worth will not let themselves to be taken for granted.
+A person with healthy self-worth will not let themselves to be taken for granted.

 It takes two to tango.
-One partner’s effort cannot sustain a relationship because relationship involves two people, it’s a partnership thing.
+One partner’s effort cannot sustain a relationship because a relationship involves two people, it’s a partnership thing.

 If the effort to keep the relationship running is one-sided, it will only lead to frustration and breakup, eventually.

 A lady shared with me how she lost a very amazing guy because he was the only one doing the calling and visiting.
 When he got tired of it, he bowed out of the relationship.
 The lady was so hurt because she realized how much she loved him and he was a good guy.
 She still regrets it today.

 As long as you were not forced into a relationship, it’s only responsible that you take an active part in making the relationship you agreed to start, work.

 If you are stuck in one-sided love, read how to unstuck yourself HERE